-First Aid supplies are located in the school office health room inside the locked cabinet doors.
+First Aid supplies are located in the office storage room (located at the end of the building) in white tubs.
 The Universal Precautions for bloodborne pathogens policy and procedures must be adhered to when performing first aid duties.
 Any time an employee is involved in a possible blood exposure incident where direct contact with a needle occurs, or where a bite occurs from an individual and blood is drawn, it shall be reported as a Worker's Compensation Injury.